ENGLISH AIMS AND EXPERIENCES

 reading and phonics

-- The local library is as resource through class visits.
+- We have excellent links with Chippenham Library and use this as a resource through regular class visits.
 Children and parents are encouraged to use the library to support reading at home.

 writing, spelling and grammar

-- We have a high expectation for handwriting to be correctly formed and encourage children to earn pencil licenses in Key Stage 1 and pen licenses in Key Stage 2 (for more details see the writing guildelines).
+- Maintaining a high expectation that handwriting is correctly formed and encouraging children to earn pencil licenses in Key Stage 1 and pen licenses in Key Stage 2.
+At Ivy Lane we follow the Nelson (non-cursive) handwriting scheme.